uilianries/imgui/Image-Loading-and-Displaying-Examples.md

 Once you have an image in GPU texture memory, you can use functions such as `ImGui::Image()` to request Dear ImGui to create a draw command that your Dear ImGui rendering back-end will turn into a draw call.

+(Note: Large games and applications are likely to be using texture formats that are compressed on the GPU or more advanced techniques that are outside of the scope of this article.
+Generally, if you are reading this you shouldn't need to worry or care about that.)

 ## About filenames

 **Please note that many new C/C++ users have issues their files _because the filename they provide is wrong_.**